Warmer weather brings with it tick and mosquito season for much of the United States.

 Preventing Mosquito Bites

 You are more likely to find mosquitoes near bodies of water such as ponds or streams.
-Mosquitoes can lay their eggs in a table spoon of water, so anywhere near any standing water could have a high concentration of insects.
+But mosquitoes can lay their eggs in a table spoon of water, so you could have mosquito habitat on your deck or in your back yard.

-Dusk to dawn are peak hours for mosquito activity, so using repellent at these times is highly encouraged.
+Dusk to dawn are peak hours for mosquito activity and using repellent at these times is highly encouraged.

 Long-sleeved shirts, long pants and socks are also recommended.
 Since these are generally impractical for runners it is best to use repellent, avoid high mosquito activity hours and locations.